paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 1990—Subsec. (a)(2).
 Pub.
 L. 101–640 substituted “up to 100 percent” for “not more than 40 percent”.

 #### Guidance
 Pub.
 L. 113–121, title II, § 2102(d), as added by Pub.
 L. 114–322, title I, § 1112, Dec.
 16, 2016, 130 Stat.
-1637, provided that: Not later than 90 days after the date of enactment of the Water Resources Development Act of 2016 [Dec.
-16, 2016], the Secretary [of the Army] shall publish on the website of the Corps of Engineers guidance on the implementation of this section [amending this section, [section 2211 of this title](./chapter-036-water-resources-development.md#section-2211), and [section 9505 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9505&num=0&edition=prelim), Internal Revenue Code] and the amendments made by this section.”.
+1637, provided that: “Not later than 90 days after the date of enactment of the Water Resources Development Act of 2016 [Dec.
+16, 2016], the Secretary [of the Army] shall publish on the website of the Corps of Engineers guidance on the implementation of this section [amending this section, [section 2211 of this title](./chapter-036-water-resources-development.md#section-2211), and [section 9505 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9505&num=0&edition=prelim), Internal Revenue Code] and the amendments made by this section.”

 <a id="section-2238b"></a>